 Rather than listening to reason, the man got angry.
 Surely the voice of God was in the mouth of these men.
 There were over 80 of them, and they were valiant men.
-He could have come to his senses, but kept on until leprosy appeared on him.
-At that point he wanted to get out of there; nevertheless, it was too late.
+He could have come to his senses but kept on until leprosy appeared on him.
+Then he wanted to flee, but it was too late.
 This is insightful and serves as yet another Old Testament example of God’s estimate of innovation in His Kingdom.
 Uzziah’s flippancy and reckless treatment of the things of God came at a high price.
 Not only was he driven from the temple, but as a leper, he was segregated from ordinary interaction with people.

 An Answered Question